 Continue reading Who else wants to visit Sydney, Australia?

-If you are looking for Accommodation in Sydney, it can be a pretty tough choice.
+If you are looking for deals on accommodation in Sydney, it can be a pretty tough choice.
 With hundreds of hotels on offer, from basic accommodation through to 5-star luxury hotels, you really will be spoiled for choice.
+What do you look for when searching for accommodation in Sydney?
+Are you travelling with your family or may be on a corporate relocation or simply on your own discovering the pleasure of a new experience of a city never travelled.

 First you need to decide on your budget, as this is the most important criteria!
 Remember though that you can often find pretty good deals on the internet or direct with the hotel themselves, so it pays to punch above your weight a little.